Mayerch1/Applied-AI-Technologies/Hephaistos/README.md

 ---

-This service offers an API for detection people not wearing masks in public areas.
+This service offers an API for detecting people not wearing masks in public areas.

 This repo is divided into 2 different parts, ```web``` and ```detection```, both responsible for the API and detection part of this services